Arseha/peakonly/README.md

 python3 run.py path delta_mz roi_minimum_points peak_minimum_points
 ```
 The resulted file will be saved as results.csv and will be near **peakonly** folder.
 The file will contain information about m/z and rt for every peak as well as calculated areas.
-(All the commands should be written in your terminal.
-If you are using Windows 10 you can install the Linux bash shell.
-Feel free to ask any questions if you have any problems)
+All the commands should be entered in the Unix terminal.
+If you are using Windows 7 or 10 the commands should be entered in the Windows PowerShell.
+Feel free to ask any questions if you have any problems.

 To download data used during the training simply run **download_data.sh**, which is inside the folder **data**.
 There are also **download_mix_example.sh** to dowload a testing LC-MS data.
 You can also download a testing LC-MS file and data used during training via [googledrive](https://drive.google.com/drive/u/3/folders/1thIvYk72Js7128PCjnwU2OVLMwHc5jpu).
 If you want to retrain models, train/val/test data should be inside folder **data** (in peakonly repository), don't forget to unzip it (as a result folder **data** shoul include 3 folders: **train**, **val**, **test**).
 To retrain models one can simply run **train_classifier.py** and **train_integrator.py**: